Reliability of the BMW motorcycle R60/2 vs. the R69, R69S

-I tried Flanders and they didn’t have good quality control.
+I tried Flanders, and they didn’t have good quality control.
 One block was full of sand when I got it back.
 Reynolds was the best west of the Rockies.
-I built a special box for a lower end, and it was reusable.
+I built a special box for a lower end that was reusable.
 It made continuous trips back and forth for a few years.
-Once I had 3 new cranks from BMW and 2 weren’t made correctly and had to be rebuilt before use.
+Once, I had 3 new cranks from BMW, and 2 weren’t made correctly and had to be rebuilt before use.
 Plating and welding were tried to build up the rear of the crank to fit the bearing.
 The welded ones cracked and broke off.
-The plated ones were better but not as good as original material.
+The plated ones were better but not as good as the original material.

 Summary of the comparison of the R60/2 and the R69S BMW Motorcycle

 The use requirement went up as time went on.
 The quality of materials went down during that same time.
 BMW sales went way down worldwide as a result, and BMW almost stopped making bikes.
 Instead, they redesigned the whole thing and did a great job with the /5.
 It was two years before I could fully appreciate it, but the /5 is a better bike in almost every way than the /2.
 It isn’t as elegant, smooth, or as soft riding, but the /5 lasts and costs less to maintain.

 Both cost about the same to restore.
 Why in the world would someone spend the same money on an R60/2 that was fraught with reliability problems?